jtb1137/Client-Manager/README.md

+Client Manager was born out of a need to track expenses for contract developers.
+It uses Firebase as a database manager, and React with Redux on the front end.
+Though still in development, it features authentication and full CRUD capabilities.

+An early demo is available at: https://react-client-manager.firebaseapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>